Would you like to approach Greater Texas Foundation about grant funding?

 Step Two: Submit a Concept Paper

-If your program or project is a potential fit, you will be invited to submit a brief concept paper, along with a line-item budget, via our online application system.
+If your program or project is a potential fit, you will be invited to submit a brief concept paper via our online application system.
 The concept paper introduces GTF staff to your idea so they can consider whether to invite a proposal.
-Within one month of submission, your concept paper will be reviewed by foundation staff.
-A proposal may or may not be invited pending the outcome of this stage.
+Your concept paper will be reviewed by foundation staff, and a proposal may or may not be invited pending the outcome of this stage

 Are you new to the process of working with Greater Texas Foundation?
 Check out our FAQs prepared especially for prospective grantees.